-No specific ESG-related index has been designated for this Sub-Fund.
+No specific ESG-related index has been designated for this Sub-Fund are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?